 Don’t worry to much about carb-loading unless you are reading this with the goal of running a half marathon or greater distance.
 For your average weekly run under 60 minutes, you’ll be just fine having eaten a small snack of 30-45 grams of carbohydrate before workout.

-Grab a piece of toast with some peanut butter or a banana and you’re set!
+Grab a piece of toast with some peanut butter or a bottle Core Power and you’re set!

 Even if you’re doing everything right, if you happen to be dehydrated, you’re going to feel weak, fatigued, and mentally exhausted.